atorch/hidden_markov_model/README.md

-# Hidden Markov Model Simulations
+# Hidden Markov Model for Land Cover

-This repo includes both Python and R code for simulating data from a hidden Markov model and estimating parameters using Expectation-Maximization (EM) and Minimum Distance (MD) estimators.
+This repo includes R code for simulating data from a hidden Markov model for land cover and estimating parameters using Expectation-Maximization (EM) and Minimum Distance (MD) estimators.

+## Citations

+Please cite "Improving Estimates of Transitions from Satellite Data: A Hidden Markov Model Approach" by Adrian L. Torchiana, Ted Rosenbaum, Paul T. Scott, and Eduardo Souza-Rodrigues.

 ## R Simulations